Gootopia/pyGootopia/README.md

-# pyGootopia
+# pyIB
-- google = stuff for Google API Google Sheets
+- An IB trading platform using the IB REST Clientportal interface

+Folders:
-- ib = stuff for interactive brokers
+- ib = api library code
+- ibclient = copy of the headless gateway.
+Don't commit when unzipped as there could be errors